yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 java com.example.customerservice.client.CustomerServiceClient
 {% endhighlight %}

-See the [The Client Application|#The Client Application] for details.
+See the depanlinkThe Client Applicationtengahlink#The Client Applicationbelakanglink for details.

 # Web Service Configuration
 The WAR file includes the web service configuration.
 It is placed within `\CustomerServicePort\WEB-INF\cxf-servlet.xml`.